C2SM/c2sm.github.io/docs/tasks/assignment.md

 ### Overview of current tasks

-An overview of all submitted tasks can be found at the [issues list](https://github.com/C2SM/Tasks-Support/issues) of our [Tasks-Support](https://github.com/C2SM/Tasks-Support) repository.
-The current task status of each WG is visible under the [projects](https://github.com/C2SM/Tasks-Support/projects?query=is%3Aopen) section.
+An overview of all submitted tasks can be found at the [issues list :material-open-in-new:](https://github.com/C2SM/Tasks-Support/issues){:target="_blank"} of our [Tasks-Support :material-open-in-new:](https://github.com/C2SM/Tasks-Support){:target="_blank"} repository.
+The current task status of each WG is visible under the [projects :material-open-in-new:](https://github.com/C2SM/Tasks-Support/projects?query=is%3Aopen){:target="_blank"} section.

 ### Detailed task assignment